tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 A client address is valid after a cookie exchange or handshake completion.
 Clients MUST be prepared to do a cookie exchange with every handshake.
-Note that cookies are only valid for the existing handshake and cannoy be stored for future handshakes.
+Note that cookies are only valid for the existing handshake and cannot be stored for future handshakes.

 If a server receives a ClientHello with an invalid cookie, it MUST terminate the handshake with an "illegal_parameter" alert.